HeleneHjort/Socialdata/Analysis.md

        width="900"
        height="500"
 />
-    <figcaption>Fig 9: Heatmap of the amount of funding a company has received between 1998 and 2013.</figcaption>
+    <figcaption>Fig 9: Heatmap of the amount of funding a company has received between 1998 and 2013.
+Click play to play the time series or use the slider.</figcaption>
 </figure>
 The funding is not surprisingly following the same trends as the location for startups, and are centered around the big city areas.
 The distribution of funding has, however, changed over the years especially across the middle states where the amount of funding differs a lot.
 Still, big hubs around the coastal cities are apparent throughout all years.
 But why are the places for funding so stationary over time?
 Logically if you are looking for funding, you will also go to a place where you have an idea that money circulates.
 To investigate this theory outside data from DATA USA [[10]](https://datausa.io/){:target="_blank"}{:rel="noopener noreferrer"} is incorporated to compare the funding locations with the average wages on state level in 2013.
 The distribution can be seen from the map below.
 Looking at the average wage by state, it can be seen that the coastal states do have a high average, and that in general the states with high wages correspond to the areas with high amounts of funding.
 On that basis it seems reasonable to assume that the higher the state's average wage, the stronger the possibility of finding a company or private investor to provide funding.